JerryWingsky/Climate-Disaster-App/README.md

 ## Overview ✨

 **Climate Disaster App**, an intelligent environmental app designed to help you navigate a world facing climate uncertainty.
 Whether you're tracking disasters, learning how to stay safe, or raising awareness, this app stands by your side—informative, responsive, and built with care.
-With the Climate Disaster App, preparedness isn’t just practical—it’s empowering.
+With the **Climate Disaster App**, preparedness isn’t just practical—it’s empowering.

 ## Features ⬇️
 **1. 👤 Admin Registration**